The society's offical Journal : |

 Researchers who have been active in microcirculation and vascular biology for a long time (but may be retired from their professional duties) can be awarded honorary membership upon suggestion by national societies or individual members of the ESM.
 The suggestion should be accompanied by a two-page C.V., a publication list and the motives for the suggestion.

-As the Laboratoire Lafon no longer exists, this prize was donated for the last time in 2002.
+As the Laboratoire Lafon no longer exists, this prize was donated for the

 The Microcirculatory Society, Inc. - Annual Society Awards